bfi-prog-notes/bfi-prog-notes.github.io/_posts/2021-10-22-lovers-rock.md

+---
+layout: post
+title: Lovers Rock
+published: true
+date: 2021-10-22
+readtime: true
+categories: ['SMALL AXE']
+tags: [Drama, Music]
+metadata: 'UK 2020, 170 mins<br> Director: Steve McQueen'
+pdf: '2021-10-22-lovers-rock.pdf'
+---

 _+ Q&A with director Steve McQueen and actor Dennis Bovell_

 _Lovers Rock_, which premiered at the London Film Festival before heading to BBC Two and HBO, is a 70-minute-long hypnotic immersion into a West Indian house party in Notting Hill, where we follow Martha (Amarah-Jae St Aubyn) and her friend Patty (Shaniqua Okwok).

 In a directorial tour de force, for most of the film Steve McQueen holds us in the single central room where the party takes place, without making us feel cramped or claustrophobic.
 To the contrary, as bodies gyrate to the softened reggae sounds played by DJ Samson (Kadeem Ramsay), the room seems imbued with a kind of infinite spatial and temporal expansiveness.
-The revellers’ refusal to let Janet Kay’s 1979 hit ‘Silly Games’ end, instead starting to sing it
-a cappella, is one such instance of musical rapture and outstretched time.
+The revellers’ refusal to let Janet Kay’s 1979 hit ‘Silly Games’ end, instead starting to sing it a cappella, is one such instance of musical rapture and outstretched time.
 Cinematographer Shabier Kirchner’s drifting, lingering and wandering camerawork captures fleeting encounters and the thrill of the night as people move on and off the dance floor.

 There isn’t much of a narrative.
 Events emerge like sudden eruptions on the baseline that is the intoxicating atmosphere of the house party, in a beautiful homage to the vibrant Black subculture of the London of the 1980s.